 Type or paste your 500 words into the box below

 Terms and Conditions:

-The competition begins on the 1 November.
+The competition begins on 1 November 2019, and is open for entries until 5 January 2020.
 Only one entry is permitted per person.
+You are not permitted to enter if you work for or are directly related to anyone who works for Lambeth Palace, LICC, SCM Press, or Church Times.
 There is no cash alternative offered for the prize(s).
-Applicants from throughout the UK and Ireland are accepted, but finalists must cover their own travel expenses to/from London.
+Applicants from throughout the UK are accepted, and Theology Slam will cover up to £100 worth of travel and/or accommodation expenses for the finalists.
 All finalists must attend the live event on the evening of 26 March 2020.
-The promoter is SCM Press and they will own the copyright to any entries submitted.
+By applying to Theology Slam, you consent to the use of your name, photo, and details relevant to the competition (e.g. age, city) for marketing purposes.
+The promoter is SCM and they will own the copyright to any entries submitted.